 When did Charles and Camilla begin their extra-marital relationship?

 In the early years of Camilla’s marriage to Andrew, her relationship with Prince Charles was said to have remained platonic, writes Koenig.
-But the pair became romantically involved again after Charles turned to Camilla for consolation for his grief following the death of his beloved great-uncle, Lord Mountbatten, in August 1979.
+But the pair became romantically involved again shortly after the birth of Camilla’s second child, Laura, in early 1978, and in 1979 Charles turned to Camilla for consolation for his grief following the death of his beloved great-uncle, Lord Mountbatten.
 This second affair lasted until Charles’s engagement to Diana in 1981.

 Camilla remained Charles’s close friend and confidante throughout the 1980s – the pair were seen going to the theatre together and attending many of the same parties – but the prince would insist years later that he had been faithful to Diana until their marriage had “irretrievably broken down”.
 Charles says he rekindled his affair with Camilla only in 1986, when his marriage was beyond repair.
 This was five years after he married Diana.